 This feature allows persistent connections to be handled properly when communicating with America Online's bank of cache servers.
 With AOL's cache servers, the IP address of the cache server becomes the source address.
 Since an end user can be sent through multiple cache servers; it is possible the requests for one HTML page are being routed to different web servers in the same session.
 Therefore, applications, such as shopping carts, that require persistent and secure connections will not work properly.
-This feature will treat multiple cache servers as one source, thus the WebMux[TM] can properly handle the persistent requests from browsers.
+This feature will treat multiple cache servers as one source, thus the WebMuxTM can properly handle the persistent requests from browsers.
 From customers' feedback, number three (3) is good enough for most AOL requests.

 The WebMux[TM] will use this entry to determine how to load-balance the traffic.
 It calculates based on two to the power of the entry as the number of IP addresses to combine.
 When too large a mask applied, it will defeat the load balancing function of the WebMux[TM].
-Another way to address AOL proxy problem is to use the layer 7 cookie based load balancing.